-5.2 Tamarin Prover Modeling
+6.2 Tamarin Prover Modeling

-In order to prove these security properties, we use Tamarin Prover an automatic security protocol verifier (Meier et al., 2013).
-This tool implements a protocol verification technique for unbounded number of sessions.
-Adversaries are defined according to the Dolev-Yao model (Dolev and Yao, 1981).
-This means that adversaries can extract information from every exchanged messages.
-The usual perfect encryption hypothesis is also assumed in this tool (i.e., the adversary does not learn any information from a encrypted message if he does not own the associated private key).
-Moreover, we use classic equational theories provided by default by Tamarin for the crypto-operations like ciphering or signing messages.
-In Tamarin, the protocols are modeled using multiset rewriting rules.
-The rules are composed of facts, which are used to model the local knowledge of a participant, such as the reception of a message, or the generation of a fresh number or the emission of a message.
-Then, each player action is implemented as a rule.
+We use Tamarin Prover an automatic security protocol verifier [19] to prove these security properties.
+This tool can verify an unbounded number of sessions.
+Moreover the intruder follows the Dolev-Yao's intruder model [10].
+This means that the intruder extracts all possible information from every exchanged messages on the network.
+The tool assumes the usual perfect encryption hypothesis (i.e., the adversary cannot learn any information from encrypted messages if he does not know the corresponding secret key).
+We consider classic equational theories provided by default by Tamarin for the cryptographic operations like encryption or signature.
+In Tamarin, the protocols are modeled by some multiset rewriting rules.
+These rules are composed of facts, which model the local knowledge of a participant, such as the reception of a message, or the generation of a fresh number or the emission of a message.
+Then, each role action is implemented as a rule.
 A rule rewrites a fact into another one, and is eventually labeled in order to trace the realized actions.
-For example, a rule rewriting a fact composed of a message and key into another state containing the cipher of the message with the previous key could be labeled as Cipher.
-Facts could be persistent (denoted with a! before its name), which means that it can be reused arbitrarily often by rules.
+For example, a rule rewriting a fact composed of a message and key into a message containing the encryption of the message with the key could be labeled as Cipher.
+Facts could be persistent (denoted with a! before its name), which means that it can be reused arbitrarily often by some rules.
 Otherwise facts are said to be linear and can be used only once.
-Once all the protocol rules are defined, we model the desired properties as lemmas.
+Once the protocol is modeled by some rules, we model the desired properties as lemmas.
 A lemma is a first-order logic sequence applied on the label of previously defined rules.
-They contain quantifiers ($\hat{\forall}$: All, \exists : Ex) and logical connectives (&, |, not, ==>), along with timepoints (declared with #, and employed with @).
+They contain quantifiers (\forall : All, \exists : Ex) and logical connectives (&, |, not, ==>), along with timepoints (declared with #, and employed with @).
 For example Ex sna sia #i.
-Bob_Auth_Alice(<sna,sia>) @i means that the event Bob Authenticates Alice using variables <sna, sia > occurs at time i.
+Bob_Auth_Alice(<sna, sia>) @i means that the event Bob Authenticates Alice using variables <sna, sia> occurs at time i.